MagdK/the-git-rocks-2/README.md

-# the-git-rocks-2

-I love git.
+# The git is actually rocking.